anand-tiwari1/StockApricot/README.md

 <img src="src/images/put_data.png" height=300 width=1000>

-In this way, we have set up all databases,tables and CSVs to proceed with creation of a Flask REST API under Subtask 3.
+In this way, we have set up all databases,tables and CSVs to proceed with creation of a Flask REST API under Step 3.

-## Subtask 3 (Flask REST API)
+## Step 3 (Flask REST API)

-Subtask 3 can be further divided into 3 categories, which accomplish the task of creation of three endpoints/routes/paths:
+Step 3 can be further divided into 3 categories, which accomplish the task of creation of three endpoints/routes/paths:
 - /get_top_gainers
  The endpoint returns the top 10 stocks whose price increased as compared to the previous day in a JSON structure.
  This is inside [gainersLosers.py]("gainersLosers.py").